Lithobius/sheridan-mcgill-thesis-2025/README.md

 ## other

 Includes nextseq control analysis

-CRABS
+	rmarkdown

-### Reference Database Instructions
+### CRABS Reference Database Instructions

-The latest version was generated from a CRABS database from my chapter 1 repository.
-Right now there are a few possible methods in the folder for extracting NCBI info.
-UPDATE to most recent version
-note this might make slightly different assignments than thesis because the database is too large for github To access the database used, created on 2024-10-21: https://zenodo.org/records/17943978 ; doi 10.5281/zenodo.17943977 Place this into the following directory: ./processeddata/blastdb/blastdb_202410
+Note if you run this from scratch, it might make slightly different assignments than thesis because the database itself is too large for Github
+To access the database used, created on 2024-10-21: https://zenodo.org/records/17943978 ; doi 10.5281/zenodo.17943977
+Place this into the following directory: ./processeddata/blastdb/blastdb_202410

+`crabs` needs installed from https://github.com/gjeunen/reference_database_creator This is a command line program, but there are full instructions on the github as well as a Docker.
+There is a conda package but this pipeline uses the command line version

+The numbering in this section matches the Modules in CRABS.

+#### Module 1; download data

+Once it is installed, we deviate from the 'recommended' crabs pipeline by extracting the records we need from NCBI independently, including outgroups so that we do get "bacteria" and "human" identifications without having to download all of NCBI.

+01a_crabs_ncbi-12sfish-shortonly.py
+	Python script to extract short fish sequences from NCBI.
+Note this does exclude complete genomes.
+Accessions for fish that are 'too long' are recorded in a separate file, where later we can check if any of them are missing from the database.
+These are primarily whole genome exports

+Under construction below ~~~

+ crabs can search multiple databases
+ At this step you need to download a taxonomy file too

-First, we need to run CRABS from the CRABS folder to generate the initial database. todo; test and update these; find the description from the other readme (gapp folder?)
+pasted in from other readme, to be interleaved as this one is updated First, we need to run CRABS from the CRABS folder to generate the initial database. todo; test and update these; find the description from the other readme (gapp folder?)

 	`00` scripts are to process initial downloads/etc.
-	`extract-taxonomy` would be from a NCBI summary file `extract-taxonomy_tinyseq` would be from an NCBI tinyseq file `extract_ncbinum` is from the crabs database FASTA `01_fish_ncbi-efetch-taxonomy.py` takes the output from `extract-ncbinum` or any txt file that's a list of ncbi numbers to query ncbi for taxonomy using efetch.
+	`extract-taxonomy` would be from a NCBI summary file `extract-taxonomy_tinyseq` would be from an NCBI tinyseq file `extract_ncbinum` is from the crabs database FASTA

+	`01_fish_ncbi-efetch-taxonomy.py` takes the output from `extract-ncbinum` or any txt file that's a list of ncbi numbers to query ncbi for taxonomy using efetch.
 Currently it does not have a method to handle problems from NCBI and will sometimes throw an error and stop the loop.
 But there is nothing wrong with the record, it just needs to be restarted.
 	`01a_trimlist.py` will trim the list of accession numbers for when efetch-taxonomy hangs up and stops.
 This way the script can be easily restarted and won't have to rewrite numbers
 	`02_fish_ncbi2worms.Rmd` Goes through the output from efetch taxonomy to: indicate gene(s) from accession number, generate a verbatim name to match, match with worms